-Whereas only 12.7 percent of 15-24 year old males are obese as defined by BMI, 22.2 percent of 25-34 year olds fit that classification.
+Whereas only 12.7 percent of 15-24-year-old males are obese as defined by Body Mass Index, (BMI), 22.2 percent of 25-34-year-olds fit that classification.
 That could be a pretty big shock for the unsuspecting ten percent who suddenly find themselves in the holes at the other end of their belts.
-Their husky elementary school classmates, once the brunt of jokes, have been way better prepared for their impending corpulence and may in fact get the last laugh.
+Their husky elementary school classmates, once the brunt of jokes, have been way better prepared for their impending corpulence and may, in fact, get the last laugh.

 Essentially, we need to provide all our children with the template of the basics of a healthy lifestyle and to have a society that ensures fundamental support so they can take better care of themselves throughout their lives.